Le Wagon scales one of the world’s best coding bootcamps with Slack

 #python.

-Le Wagon’s bootcamps run between 9 and 24 weeks for full-time or part-time students, but professional development opportunities continue long after the last class.
+Le Wagon’s bootcamps run between nine and 24 weeks for full-time or part-time students, but professional development opportunities continue long after the last class.
 Slack channels keep everyone connected.